 It all began in 2002 when I read the June issue of Victoria Magazine and came across a beautiful article, 'Brimming with Talent' featuring Amy Hamilton of Granville Millinery Company in Ohio.
 I was enthralled by the materials, the style of hats and Amy’s story.
 In fact I was so inspired that I decided right then and there that I wanted to learn the art of millinery and declared to my husband, “This is it, I found my creative calling!
 I want to become a milliner.”

 The next step was searching for a milliner whom I could apprentice with since none of the local art schools at the time offered courses in millinery design.
 But search as I may, I could not find anyone who knew how to block hats or who wanted to teach.
 So I reached out to Amy Hamilton, the woman featured in the article, and asked if she offered classes.
 While she didn’t offer formal classes she said that she would be willing to teach me the basics if I would come to her studio in Ohio.
 So, I did, and that was the beginning of my love affair with learning to make hats.
 While these early adventures certainly wet my appetite, I knew I was just scratching the surface, so I searched on line for more opportunities to learn and found Waltraud Reiner of Torb & Reiner in Australia.
 Waltraud would be traveling to the states to teach classes in the northeast.
 I convinced Waltraud to teach a ‘Sculpting with Sinamay’ class in Atlanta.
 My home actually became the learning laboratory and with the help of a friend with PR experience, we promoted the class to the Atlanta Journal Constitution, who produced a center page spread in the Sunday Lifestyle section!
 We had students come as far as Virginia and South Carolina.
 During the class Waltraud talked about her first millinery teacher, Rose Cory, who was the late Queen Mother’s appointed milliner, who taught in London.
 After saving up some funds, I traveled for the first time to England, to take a millinery workshop with Rose.
 There I learned more couture skills and drank in the extensive teaching skills Rose so gently and generously offered.
-And I’m happy to report that all of my teachers who helped me on my path today - Amy, Waltraud and Rose continue to teach and create outstanding and exquisite pieces.

 I continue my education by studying fabric flower making, sculpting and shaping feathers, and dying various types of straws and fabrics.
 I love the intricate process of tweaking the material to create a one of a kind creation.